-Productivity of pulses has also increased during the TMOP period.
-Pre-TMOP plan period average yield during the first plan (1951-56) was only 475 Kg/ha and the Third Plan (1961-66) even exhibited minimum productivity of about 467 kg/ha whereas, maximum average yield was recorded (598 Kg/ha) during the Nineth Plan (1997-2002), Approximately 131 Kg/ha increase in productivity levels between the Pre-TMOP (1961-66) and during the TMOP period recorded.
-Although this productivity is still much below the world's average productivity of 871 kg/ha and as also what has been realised under the frontline demonstrations of ICAR.
+Productivity of Pulses has also increased during the TMOP period.
+Pre-TMOP plan period average yield during the first Plan (1951-56) was only 475 Kg/ha and the Third Plan (1961-66) even exhibited minimum productivity of about 467 kg/ha whereas, maximum average yield was recorded (598 Kg/ha) during the Nineth Plan (1997-2002), Approximately 131 Kg/ha increase in productivity levels between the Pre-TMOP (1961-66) and during the TMOP period recorded.
+Although this productivity is still much below the world's average productivity of 871 kg/ha.